kenenisabeyan/Calculator-App/README.md

 If you found this project helpful:

-👉 Give it a star ⭐ on GitHub
+⭐ Star this repository

-👉 Share it with others
+🔗 Share it with others

+💡 Contribute ideas or improvements

+📄 License

+This project is licensed under the MIT License.

+🙌 Acknowledgment

+This project was built as part of continuous learning in web development, focusing on improving real-world problem-solving skills, clean code practices, and UI/UX design.